Our Mission: Equip Young Students to Become Skilled Writers

 Learning to write well in middle school and high school equipped me for academic success in college and in my professional career.

 In college, I studied Politics, Philosophy, and Economics (PP&E) and graduated Magna Cum Laude.
 I now work with clients at a digital marketing agency; blog at nicolebianchi.com to an audience of over 6,500 email subscribers; and will soon be publishing my debut novel.
+You can read some of my short stories and essays here.
 As a Christian, I seek to follow in the tradition of artists like Johann Sebastian Bach, dedicating all my work Soli Deo gloria.

 And I’m passionate about inspiring young students with a lifelong love of writing too.

 American writer Nathaniel Hawthorne once wrote, “Words—so innocent and powerless as they are, as standing in a dictionary, how potent for good and evil they become in the hands of one who knows how to combine them.”

 Good writing that refutes falsehood and speaks truth can transform our world.

 When students learn how to write well, they also learn how to think logically so that they can defend their beliefs and persuade others to accept their arguments.
 They learn how to tell captivating stories that will inspire others and can change our world.